Willard Richards: First Presidency

 Richards was called as Second Counselor to Brigham Young in the First Presidency on December 27, 1847, in Council Bluffs, Iowa.
-After moving to Utah, Richards trained and established the extensive 500 midwife network spread through the Deseret Territory settlements, working with Eliza R. Snow, the church's Relief Society General President, and training Young Women.
-He was also involved in establishing the Deseret News, serving as its first Editor-in-Chief.
+After moving to Utah, Richards was involved in establishing the Deseret News, serving as its first Editor-in-Chief.

-Richards worked with Snow to identify replacement doctors among the trained young women, largely accomplished by organized delegation even to 15-year-old girls and a focus on sanitation.
-Snow found a young woman, Ellis Reynolds Shipp, who went to medical school then got a pediatrics specialty under the world-renowned pediatrics pioneer, Victor Vaugh.
-In the Michigan 1881 Truly LDS, (quasi military) delegation, the combined effort of Richards, Shipp, and Snow in training and deploying an army of midwives drastically reduced infant mortality and loss of women in childbirth, especially in remote colonies.

 In the provisional state of Deseret, Richards served as both secretary and president of the council.
 Once Utah was organized as a territory, he served as its secretary.
 He was also postmaster of Salt Lake City.

 Death and legacy

 Richards died in Salt Lake City on March 11, 1854, and was buried at Salt Lake City Cemetery.
 He was 49 years old.
 He was described as "calm and even minded" despite his physical challenges.